 There are tons of ways to liven up your space when it comes t.
 Here are 7 ways to decorate a rental that will change a space in a matter of minutes.

 7 Creative Ways To Decorate A Rental – Apartment Decor Tips

 Out of all my apartment decor tips, this is the simplest one.
 We are starting off nice and easy.
 If you want to bring life into a place, bring the outdoors in!
 Flowers make the rooms smell wonderful, of course, but they also help add a pop of color to your room.

-This small move is super easy to change out as you’d like as well.
-Plus, flowers give you that “lived-in” feeling whenever you come home and is really affordable when it comes to apartment decor tips.
 FULL CONFESSION – I usually pick up a fresh bunch whenever I go food shopping.
-New batch of food and a new bouquet for the ktichen?
+New batch of food and a new bouquet for the kitchen?
 Works for me!

 Hang Wall Art

 Too often, people think that if they are only going to be in a place for 6 months or a year, there’s no reason to decorate a rental by hanging anything on their wall.
 I don’t think that’s true!
 Make your home, YOUR home for as long as you’re there.

 Use hanging strips that don’t damage the walls and see how nice it is to come home to something personal and beautiful in your space.
 Add personal photos and details that truly make the space your own.